NationalGenomicsInfrastructure/StatusDB_seed_data/README.md

 docker run -p 5984:5984 -e COUCHDB_USER=admin -e COUCHDB_PASSWORD=admin StatusDB_NGI
 ```

-## Adding New Seed Data

-1. Add JSON files to the `seed_data/` directory (or subdirectories for specific databases)
-2. Commit and push to `main` branch
-3. GitHub Actions will automatically build and publish a new image
+## Container registry
+There is a github workflow file written to facilitate automatic build and publishing of the seed data container, but it is not yet in use.

 ## Using with Genomics Status

-The [genomics-status](https://github.com/SciLifeLab/genomics-status) repository is configured to use this image in its dev container setup.
-When you open genomics-status in VS Code with Dev Containers, it will automatically pull this image and start CouchDB with the seed data.
+The [genomics-status](https://github.com/SciLifeLab/genomics-status) repository is configured to use this image in its docker compose setup.
+When starting docker compose, it will automatically build the image and populate it with the seed data, using the stage scenario.